jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 Select **Simple** deployment.
 With this deployment option, the contents of the Git repository are deployed directly to Bluemix.
 There is no intermediate build step.

 In a few seconds, the application will automatically deploy to Bluemix.
-Your sample app is available at the location linked after **Deploy to**, while you can click **Manage** to monitor the app on Bluemix.
+Your sample app is available at the URL linked after **Deploy to**, while you can click the app name to view its overview on Bluemix.

 ![DevOps Services auto deploy page][17]